EDWINSOM/ucd-csi2312-pa2/README.md

 Clusters and Points
 Programmer: Marisa Edwinson

-Complier: gcc,gnu
+Complier: gcc , gnu

 This project involved extensive manipulation and creation of a Point class and a Cluster class.

-The overall structure of the project involved a singly linked list where each node was abstacted as a Cluster.
-Each Cluster has a node pointer that keeps a pointer to the first node (LNode), and a size member variable to keep track of the number of Point objects held within the Cluster.
+The overall structure of the project involved the creation of abstacted objects called Clusters.
+Each cluster contained inside it a singly linked list made of "nodes" (also a form of abstracted objects).
+Each
+Cluster has a member that keeps a pointer to the first node, and a size member variable to keep track of the number of Point objects held within the Cluster (one Point per Node).

-Rather than keep individual Point objects directly in the Cluster class, there is a nested structure within the definition of the Cluster class named LNode.
-Each LNode has two members, a Point pointer and another node pointer (LNodePtr) that points to (keep track/access of) the next node in the list.
-All LNode's are dynamically allocated.
+Each Node has two members, a Point pointer and another node pointer (NodePtr) that points to (keep track/access of) the next node in the list.
+All Node's are dynamically allocated.

-The Point pointer within the Lnode struct is used to point to a dynamically allocated array of Point objects.
-Each point objects can be thought of a point in an n-dimensional space, as the number of dimensions is allowed to vary in this program.
+The Point pointer within the node is used to point to a dynamically allocated Point object.
+Each point object can be thought of a point in an n-dimensional space, as the number of dimensions is allowed to vary in this program.
 For example, a 3-dimensional Point object would have member variables x,y,z to represent its coordinates.

 Below is a description of the features for both the Point class and Cluster Class: